Gold Box: Interface

-The "Gold Box Engine" had two main game play modes.
-Outside of character creation, game play took place in a screen that displayed text interactions, the names and current status of your party of characters, and a window which displayed images of geography, pictures of characters or events.
-When combat occurred, the screen would change to a top-down mode resembling the one found in Wizard's Crown, in which player character icons could move about to cast spells or attack icons representing the enemies.
-All the games typically involved long dungeon crawls, and were heavier on combat than on role-playing.
+The "Gold Box Engine" has two main game play modes.
+Outside of character creation, game play takes place on a screen that displays text interactions, the names and current status of your party of characters, and a window which displays images of geography, pictures of characters or events.
+When combat occurs, the screen changes to a top-down mode resembling the one found in Wizard's Crown, in which player character icons can move about to cast spells or attack icons representing the enemies.
+All the games typically involve long dungeon crawls, and are heavier on combat than on role-playing.

-The Gold Box games formed a number of series in which you could move characters who had finished one game to the next one in the series.
-In addition, characters from Pool of Radiance could be imported into Hillsfar, a game based on an entirely different engine, and then exported into Curse of the Azure Bonds.
+The Gold Box games form a number of series in which you can move characters who finish one game to the next one in the series.
+In addition, characters from Pool of Radiance can be imported into Hillsfar, a game based on an entirely different engine, and then exported into Curse of the Azure Bonds.
 The system was improved over time, adding better colors, graphics, more player-class levels, new story lines, and real-time multiplayer gameplay.

 Platforms

-The series went through the platforms Amiga, Apple II, Apple Macintosh, Atari ST, Commodore 64, DOS, NEC PC-9800, NES and Sega Genesis.
+Games were released for the Amiga, Apple II, Mac, Atari ST, Commodore 64, MS-DOS, PC-98, Nintendo Entertainment System, and Genesis.

 Languages

 The C64 and Apple II versions were written completely in 6502 assembly, and were extremely advanced for the time, since those computers had around 64 KB of RAM.
 Most of the later ports and releases were written in Pascal.
-The latest official releases, Pirates of Realmspace and Unlimited Adventures were C/C++ based.
+The latest official releases, Pirates of Realmspace and Unlimited Adventures are C/C++ based.